kizu/kizu.ru/_posts/en/issues/2013-01-30-going-jekyll.md

 ## Dates

 One of the features I like in Jekyll is it's format for posts.
-You need to name them as `YYYY-MM-DD-title` and I think that it's awesome.
-It makes you to maintain a better file hierarchy that would sort by date automatically, and also you won't need to write the date in the post itself — Jekyll would use the date from the filename automatically.
-Yes, in some cases you could use the `published` field in YAML to override the date in filename, but it's up to you.
+You need to name the files as `YYYY-MM-DD-title` and I think that it's awesome.
+It makes you to maintain a better file hierarchy that would be sorted by date automatically, and also you won't need to write the date in the post itself — Jekyll would use the date from the filename.
+Yes, in some cases you'll want to use the `published` field in YAML to override the date in filename, but it's up to you.
 In most cases you won't need it.

 ## Prose.io